Pre-Cruise Registration and Immigration

 • Bermudian citizens will need to present a single document that complies with the Western Hemisphere Travel Initiative (WHTI).
 See the WHTI Program for more information.

-Mexican Citizens - Mexican citizens, including children, must present a passport with a non-immigrant visa or a laser visa border crossing card.
+Mexican citizens, including children, must present a passport with a non-immigrant visa or a laser visa border crossing card.

 • Document requirements for most Mexican citizens, including children entering the United States, do not change under WHTI.
 See the WHTI Program for more information.